hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Analytics, Segmentation and Game Management/Building a Customer Feedback Screen.md

 Your feedback feature is now ready to use:
 * Authenticate and use the feedback event to post a mock feedback.
 * Check your collection using NoSQL to see if the submission was successful.
-* If the submission is successful, check your screen in the manage section to see if the dynamic forms were created successfully.
+* If the submission is successful, check your Screen in the Manage section to see if the dynamic forms were created successfully.